Cuauhtlatoatzin/indigenous-peoples-history/README.md

 Any Wikipedia articles are placeholders until more research is done to gather primary and secondary sources.

+If you've benefitted from this document, [please consider tipping me](https://adaburrows.com/support-me/).

 ## Overview of Current Lands of Indigenous People

 The [Native Land](https://native-land.ca/) web app is currently what seems to best represent the boundaries of indigenous nations.
 However, as it says on it's disclaimer -- it's not actually authoritative, nor does it actually necessarily represent the boundaries at any particular time in history.